wrjlewis/notion-search-alfred5-workflow/README.md

 ## Tips

-- If you prefer using the Mac app of Notion, set the `useDesktopClient` environment variable in Alfred to `True`.
+- If you prefer using the Mac app rather than using Notion in your browser, check `Use Desktop Client` under the menu that appears when you click 'Configure Workflow..' as shown above in the [install steps](https://github.com/wrjlewis/notion-search-alfred5-workflow#add-these-values-to-the-notion-alfred-workflow) section.
-- If you experience performance issues or slow searches, you may wish to set `enableIcons` to false.
-This changes the search results design so icons are in line with the title, it also disables the downloading of any Notion custom icons that you come across whilst searching.

 ## Download:
 https://github.com/wrjlewis/notion-search-alfred5-workflow/releases/latest/download/Notion.Search.Alfred.5.alfredworkflow